What is IR35?

 The first piece of legislation came into force in April 2000.
 In April 2017 the government introduced the “off-payroll working reforms”, a separate piece of new tax legislation applying to the public sector.
-This is being extended to the private sector from 6 April 2021.
+This was extended to the private sector from 6 April 2021.

-What do the IR35 changes mean for our flexible consultants?
+What impact does IR35 have for our flexible consultants?

-Responsibility for determining how an assignment should be taxed will move from the consultant’s PSC to the end client (which might be either Pinsent Masons or an external Pinsent Masons’ client).
+Responsibility for determining how an assignment should be taxed sits with the end client (which might be either Pinsent Masons or an external Pinsent Masons’ client).

 The end client will be responsible for providing a status determination statement (‘SDS’) confirming their IR35 assessment.

-For assignments falling inside IR35, liability for income tax and national insurance contributions, payable by operation of the IR35 rules, moves away from the consultant’s PSC, and Vario/Pinsent Masons as ‘fee-payer’ will have an obligation under the new legislation to make the relevant PAYE deductions.
+For assignments falling inside IR35, liability for income tax and national insurance contributions, payable by operation of the IR35 rules will sit with Vario/Pinsent Masons as ‘fee-payer’ will have an obligation to make the relevant PAYE deductions.

-For assignments falling outside IR35, the consultant’s PSC will remain responsible for accounting for tax and national insurance contributions as appropriate.
+For assignments falling outside IR35, the consultant’s PSC will be responsible for accounting for tax and national insurance contributions as appropriate.

-I have a question about how the IR35 changes will affect me, who should I contact?
+I have a question about how IR35 affects me, who should I contact?